Getting Started: 6 steps to setup success

 - Pros: We’ll make sure your email gets successfully delivered.
 If you suspect a problem, our world class support team is there to help you investigate.

-If you go this route, we recommend setting up an SPF record with your DNS to protect your emails from landing in the jaws of spam folders.
+If you go this route, we recommend setting up an SPF record and DKIM at your DNS provider to protect your emails from landing in the jaws of spam folders.

 Send with your own servers, either by SMTP or Google oAuth: